Updated: Sep 17

 What makes a photograph such a potent tool for healing?

-However we experience it, photography creates opportunities to step, however briefly, into a place where different realities intersect; a place where new windows are opened, both on the world and on ourselves.
+Photographs both capture and create realities.
+They create opportunities to step into a place where different realities intersect, opening new windows on the world and ourselves.

+Sometimes it's good to ask ourselves: Am I seeking healing for a particular wound?
 Am I so tired and full that I need to empty the chaos of life from my soul?

 Imagine how you can photograph what you need.